benhassara/angular-game-map/README.md

 # Angular Project Proposal

 ## Purpose
-Create an app where the user will login with their own steam account.
-Once logged in, the user will be able to view all the information from their steam account.
-We want to organize the information from their account more cleanly, and give the user additionally functionality like:
+Create an app where the user will login with their own steam account with the Steam API.
+Once logged in, the user will be able to view all their games with additional information.
+The user will also be able to view their completed and open achievements for each game.
-1. Organizing their backlog
-1. Variety of game reviews
-1. More background information on specific games
-1. Game achievements

 ## Technologies